A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Main Results

 Otherwise, by $(4)$ we have that $i'=d-a-j$.
-Notice that in order to achieve the distribution $(d-a-j,j')$ from $(i,j)$ with $j'=j$, we need to pour the wine from jug $B$ to $A$ until $A$ is full.
+Notice that to achieve the distribution $(d-a-j,j')$ from $(i,j)$ with $j'=j$, we need to pour the wine from jug $B$ to jug $A$ until $A$ is full.
 From $i'=d-a-j$, we can deduce the following inequalities:

-Thus we have $i \ge a-(d-i-j)$, indicating that in the distribution $(i,j)$, the jug $B$ has sufficient wine to fill the jug $A$ to its capacity, i.e., $a$, since the initial quantity of wine in jug $A$ is $d-i-j$.
-Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $B$ to jug $A$ until the jug $A$ is full, which is in accordance with that of a measurable pour.
+Thus we have $i \ge a-(d-i-j)$, indicating that in the distribution $(i,j)$, jug $B$ has sufficient wine to fill jug $A$ to its capacity, i.e., $a$, since the initial quantity of wine in jug $A$ is $d-i-j$.
+Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $B$ to jug $A$ until jug $A$ is full, which results in a measurable pour $B \downarrow A$.

-Thus in any case, if the first condition $(i)$ holds, then the distribution $(i',j')$ can be obtained from the distribution $(i,j)$ by a single valid pour of wine from one jug to another.
+Thus in any case, if the first condition $(i)$ holds, then $(\dagger)$ is true.

 Otherwise, suppose the second condition $(ii)$ holds, then we have the following: \begin{enumerate}[(1).] \setItemnumber{3} \item $i=i'$ \item $j' \in \{0,c,d-i,d-a-i\}$ \end{enumerate}